 - Do you truly believe that if you had died, someone else would have survived?

 Honestly assessing your responsibility and role can free you to move on and grieve your losses.
 Instead of punishing yourself, you can redirect your energy into honoring those you lost and finding ways to keep their memory alive.
 And in those cases where you truly believe you did something wrong, you can make amends.
-Even when you can’t make amends directly, there is always something you can do (such as volunteering for a cause that’s connected in some way to the trauma you went through).
+Even when you can’t make amends directly, there is always something you can do (such as volunteering for a cause that’s connected in some way to one of the friends you lost).
 The goal is to put your guilt to positive use, and thus to transform tragedy, even in a small way, into something good.